stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 #### Names

-An array of names associated with a user.
+A list of names associated with a user.

 Each name must have one category, and zero or more attributes.

 ##### Suggested Types for Names